Probate & Trust Administration

 Estate plans include analysis of ownership of assets and beneficiary designations as well as application of tax law.
-Documents available are as follows:
+Depending on your family circumstances and goals, there may be many considerations involved in planning.
+But everyone should have at least a basic estate plan.

-If you are concerned about transferring large amounts of wealth to your heirs, then Family Limited Partnerships or Family LLCs may be good planning tools to use.
+If you are concerned about transferring large amounts of wealth to your heirs, then a family limited partnership or family limited liability company (LLC) may be good planning tools.
 These structures allow you to share management and income from the assets with your heirs while you are alive, giving the heirs a stake and some experience in the value and methods of asset control.
 These structures also allow the assets to be transferred to your heirs with less or no estate or gift tax because of discounts in valuation for tax purposes.

 Due to changes in law and in personal goals, finances and family situations, a periodic review of your estate plan is wise.
 We will review the estate plan and update documents as needed.